 The US immigration service and customs

-U.S. Customs and Border Protection is the American government institution responsible for both the checking of persons as well as goods traveling in and out of the country.
-It’s part of Homeland Security and is authorized to issue ESTA travel permits.
+U.S. Customs and Border Protection is the American government institution responsible for both the checking of persons as well as goods travelling in and out of the country.
+It is part of Homeland Security and is authorized to issue ESTA travel authorisations.

 U.S. Customs & Border Protection

 Whereas most countries have both a customs as well as an immigration service, in the US these two have been joined together under U.S. Customs and Border Protection.
 Immigration and customs both fall under the Department of Homeland Security (DHS) and are performed by U.S. Customs and Border Protection.
 This means that U.S. Customs and Border Protection handles all matters surrounding the issuing of ESTA travel authorisations, as well as import and export taxes.
 The issuing of visas (unlike the ESTA) does not fall under the responsibility of U.S. Customs and Border Protection; this falls under the authority of the consulates and embassies.

 All ESTA application are assessed in the USA

 The issuing of an ESTA happens on the basis of an assessment of each individual traveller, which is done in the USA by U.S. Customs and Border Protection.
 Because the application procedure happens entirely online, the ESTA can be applied for directly from the government website.
 However, it is not possible to ask for help from an American consulate or embassy.

 Help with application